MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_22_CreateAndManageACatalogOfResourcesInAADEntitlementManagement.md

 1. Access reviews can manage the access lifecycle.
 Azure AD Identity Governance provides an overview dashboard showing the status of access reviews.
 Select **Access reviews** in the **Identity Governance** menu.

-1. Under the Access review menu, you can select Access reviews to configure an access review for guest users.
-You will select + New access review to create your guest user access review.
+1. Under the Access review menu, you can select **Access reviews** to configure an access review for guest users.
+You will select **+ New access review** to create your guest user access review.
 The tile will open to configure the access review for guest users.
-# RobertS -- BOLD the + New Access Review.

 1. Select **Teams + Groups** for **Select what to review**.